Cloud-Schematics/icse-edge-vpc-network/README.md

 # Edge VPC Network Module

 Create an Edge VPC network on a new or existing VPC.
-This network is set up to allow users to deploy F5 instances.
+This network is set up to allow users to deploy F5 Big IP instances.

 ---